2020PB/police-brutality/reports/Oregon.md

 ### Federal officer shoots at protesters without apparent justification | July 25th

-Around 2 AM, an officer leans through a gap in the fence and shoots at protesters idling about.
+Around 2 AM, an officer leans through a gap in the US District Courthouse fence and shoots at protesters idling about.
 No justification for shooting at the protesters is apparent.

 tags: less-lethal, projectile, protester, shoot

 id: or-portland-162

-geolocation:
+geolocation: 45.5158255,-122.6768183

 **Links**